Karen Kain: An Extraordinary Career in Dance

 Honoured by Canada Post in a commemorative stamp featuring an image of Karen in Swan Lake.

-Karen will step down as Artistic Director on June 30, 2021 after she announces the 2021/22 season on June 22, the last she will programme.
-The Board of Directors will confer the title of Artistic Director Emerita on Karen in recognition of her legacy and ongoing relationship with the company.
+Karen stepped down as Artistic Director on June 30, 2021.
+The Board of Directors conferred the title of Artistic Director Emerita on Karen in recognition of her legacy and ongoing relationship with the company.

 She will unveil her long-awaited new production of Swan Lake in June 2022.